UARK-AICV/Embryos/README.md

 - Use scripts: `scripts/train.sh` and `scripts/test.sh`.
 Config file is in `cfgs` folder

 ## Citation
-Please consider citing this project in your publications if it helps your research
+Please consider citing this project in your publications if it helps your research.
 ```
 ```
 The code is used for academic purpose only.